 Division: neural-electronics, neural-scaffolds, neurophotonics, neurorx

-University Professor; Professor of Ophthalmology, Biomedical Engineering, and Cell and Neurobiology; Cornelius J. Pings Chair in Biomedical Sciences; Co-Director, USC Eye Institute; Director of USC Institute for Biomedical Therpeutics; Director, USC Sensory Science Institute
+University Professor; Professor of Ophthalmology, Biomedical Engineering, and Integrative Anatomical Sciences; Cornelius J. Pings Chair in Biomedical Sciences; Co-Director, USC Eye Institute; Director of USC Institute for Biomedical Therpeutics; Director, USC Sensory Science Institute

 As director of the USC Institute for Biomedical Therapeutics, Dr. Humayun and his team are leading the investigation and development of novel neural platforms to diagnose and treat patients with debilitating neurological conditions.
 Major research applications include developing the next generation of Argus II, the world’s first FDA approved artificial retinal prosthesis for patients suffering from an inherited form of retinitis pigmentosa (RP).
 As principal investigators, Drs.
 Humayun and David Hinton, received $19 M funding from CIRM (California Institute for Regenerative Medicine) to lead a stem cell initiative.
 The research team has developed a unique procedure by which a scaffold of stem-cell derived retinal pigment epithelium cells may be surgically implanted into the back of the eye, replacing diseased tissue to treat those suffering from Age-related Macular Degeneration (AMD).